hanspoo/nx-tw-4/README.md

 externalize-deps..
 Failed to resolve "@tailwindcss/vite".
 This package is ESM only but it was tried ...
 ```

-by default we use typescript that is modular javascript, and this shouldn't be happening... it was fixed wiht one of the next:
+by default we use typescript that is modular javascript and this shouldn't be happening; here some ways to fix it:

 #### Explicit module type in package.json